Acts & Laws of the Templar Principality Constitutional Legislation as a Sovereign Subject of International Law

 Temple Rule of 1129 AD as Founding Charter

 This is the original Temple Rule of 1129 AD from Saint Bernard, as the founding Charter of the Order of the Temple of Solomon, the historical institution of the Knights Templar.
-This is the authenticated legacy edition, from the medieval Latin and Old French manuscripts published by Henri de Curzon in 1886 AD, translated into English by Prince Matthew of Thebes in 2016, with commentary explaining how the Rules are interpreted and applied by the restored Templar Order in the modern era.
+This is the authenticated legacy edition, from the medieval Latin and Old French manuscripts published by Henri de Curzon in 1886 AD, translated into English by Prince Matthew of Thebes in 2016, and expanded in 2018, with commentary explaining how the Rules are interpreted and applied by the restored Templar Order in the modern era.

 Constitution of 2015 for Templar Government